Updated March 29, 2023, to include more pictures of new food offerings. Plexiglass partitions have been removed from workstations.

 Updated March 29, 2023

-The corn chowder is rich and delicious and is a much-welcomed addition to the soup rotation.
+The corn chowder is rich and delicious and is a well-liked entry to the soup rotation.
 The picture above right shows another relatively new addition to the lunch and all-day snacks offerings.
 These mozzarella caprese wraps are made with mixed greens, tomato slices and pesto aioli.

 All Day Snacks